nanjingboy/jquery-ztree-rails/README.md

 This gem packages the jQuery [zTree](http://www.ztree.me/) plugin for easy use with the Rails asset pipleine.

+## Update Info

+- new version with zTree 3.5.15 build
+- add images/diy folder

+update by alfred.sang

 ## General Installation

 1. Add to the assets group in your Gemfile: